Seale Doss publishes two new novels with familiar character

 Philosophy can be characterized as the attempt to make rational sense of things.
 Ultimately, then, it is the attempt to discover and articulate what is truly meaningful, including what it is, if anything, that makes life itself meaningful.

-Requirements for a minor in Philosophy: PHL 320; at least one additional course in philosophy at the 300 level; one religion course, and other philosophy courses for a total of 20 credits.
+Elective Courses | At least one additional course in philosophy at the 300 level; and three additional philosophy courses for a total of 20 credits. |

 An undergraduate degree in philosophy can lead to a career in teaching, law, business, ethics, mediation, government, grant writing and many other fields.
 Recent graduates have been accepted into graduate-level programs at some of the nation’s most prestigious research universities, including: University of Wisconsin-Madison, Texas A&M University, the University of Minnesota, Marquette University and the University of Oregon.